newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/new-home-builder-license.md

 > **Once approved, you will have:**
 >
-> * A builder registration card and number, which must be shown to your local Construction Official when you apply for a construction permit to build a new house
+> A builder registration card and number, which must be shown to your local Construction Official when you apply for a construction permit to build a new house
 >

 > **What if I don't register?**
 >
 > If you don't register as a new home builder with the State, you will not be able to get a construction permit to build new homes.
-Also, you may be subject to fines.
+Also, you will not be able to apply for and get a required new home warranty for those homes.
+You may also be subject to fines.